johnathan-convertino-afrl/BEAR/README.md

-# BEAR, RISCV baremetal example apps and zero stage bootloader (zebbs)
+# BEAR
+## Baremetal Examples and Apps for RISCV
-## Currently a RISCV32 only C based set of libraries for baremetal examples.
+### Currently a RISCV32 only C based set of libraries for baremetal examples and zerostage bootloader.
 Designed to target multiple architectures in the future.
-### Baremetal Examples and Apps for RiscV
 ---

 author: Jay Convertino